Voice alarm systems

 Two EU standards are applied in several EU member states:

-The TS 54-32 belongs to the EN 54 series but it is not a harmonised standard, therefore it is a technical specification.
-It was already adopted by some EU member states.
-It covers the planning, design, installation, commissioning, use and maintenance of voice alarm systems with specific requirements.
+• CEN/TS 54-32 is a Technical Specification within the EN 54 series.
+While not a harmonized standard, it has been adopted by some EU member states.
+It provides guidelines for the planning, design, installation, commissioning, use, maintenance, and modification of voice alarm systems in fire emergencies.

 Both standards have similar requirements but not only for